ThinkingWavy/ps_os_2024/exercise07/README.md

 It sometimes can be useful to inspect the system calls performed by a program, e.g. to debug its behavior when no source code is available, or simply to find out more about how it works.
 Linux systems provide the `strace` utility to do just that.

-Alongside this document you will find a binary file called [`secret`](secret), which has been compiled to run on ZID-GPL.
+Alongside this document, you will find a binary file called [`secret`](secret), which has been compiled to run on ZID-GPL.
 You need to run the binary on ZID-GPL.

 Begin by reading `man strace` to familiarize yourself with its output format.
 Then, use `strace` to investigate the behavior of the provided binary.
 What is the binary trying to do?
 Try to use the binary as intended and report your findings.